Elbow Fracture Open Reduction and Internal Fixation

 ice.
 Follow all your doctor’s instructions carefully.
 Your doctor might not want you

-D as your bone heals.
+and vitamin D as your bone heals.

 You might see some fluid draining from your incision.
 This is normal.
 Let your doctor